lip6/ITSTools-web/gal.md

 The fixpoint statement is a powerfult tool to create abstractions of a state-space while preserving some target properties.
 The effects can be similar to the transient predicate, of which it is a kind of dual since Transient is expressed over states rather than over statements.
 It can be used to accelerate over "uninteresting" states for instance.

-The following example shows use of a fixpoint to model the transition relation of a Time Petri net with two places a and b, and a transition t that moves tokens from a to b, with earliest firing time $eft and latest firing time $lft.
+The following example shows use of a fixpoint to model the transition relation of a Time Petri net with two places a and b, and a transition t that moves tokens from a to b, with earliest firing time _eft_ and latest firing time _lft_.
 In this version of the example, we wish to use as successor relation : from a source state s, find all states that can be reached from s by letting time elapse, then fire any enabled discrete transition of the TPN from these states.
 This abstraction originally proposed by Popova is called "essential states" and preserves marking reachability and branching time temporal properties.
 It is based on the fact that a transition cannot be disabled in a TPN by letting time elapse.

 The example implements a least fixpoint using elapse.
 The transition "id" allows to keep currently reached states in the fixpoint. if it were removed, the transition relation would become : from a source state s, let time elapse as much as possible, then fire any enabled discrete transition of the TPN from this state.
 This definition of the transition relation would not preserve many properties of the original system.
 If we had other transitions in the system, they would all bear label "succ".
 This example system has only two states : the initial one (a=1,b=0,clock=0) and the state just after firing t (a=0,b=1,t=0).